 Airflow is somehow being cutoff, which can mean one of several different things:

 - Dirty air filter.
 Dirt and debris are blocking warm air from entering the return vent.
-OR a household object is in the vent’s way and is blocking air flow, like a sofa or blanket.
+OR a household object - like a sofa or blanket - is in the vent’s way and blocking air flow.

-- A less common scenario, your air duct has collapsed due to wear and tear, or bad installation, or pests, and air from the return vent cannot reach the coil.
+- In a less common scenario, your air duct has collapsed due to wear and tear, bad installation, or pests, and air from the return vent cannot reach the coil.

 - Dirty evaporator coil.
-The evaporator coil is covered in a layer of grime and air cannot pass through.
+The evaporator coil is covered in a layer of grime and air cannot pass through it.
 If dirt has made its way into this area, you may have a defective filter or cracks/fissures in your air ducts.

-If your air conditioning system seems intact and clean, your system might be low on refrigerant so you have a frozen evaporator coil.
+If your air conditioning system seems intact and clean, your system might be low on refrigerant, leading to a frozen evaporator coil.

 Don’t try fixing the freon leak yourself.
-Call an HVAC technician to do a “leak search” to locate the leak, repair the hole and add the correct refrigerant into the evaporator coil to normalize the levels.
-(For those of you living in Maryland, you can get AC help here).
+Call an HVAC technician to do a “leak search” to locate it, repair the hole, and add the correct refrigerant into the evaporator coil to normalize the levels.
+For those of you living in Maryland, you can get AC help here.

 Your AC not blowing cold air as a result of dirty condenser coil.